 For more than a decade, Jessica directed the Workplace Writing Program at GWU.
 In that role, she created and facilitated writing workshops for teams at a variety of organizations, including Amnesty International, DC United, the US Department of Labor, the FDA, the Democracy Fund, and the American Legion, among many others.

-Jessica’s research focuses primarily on the transfer of writing skills from the academic to the professional realm.
-Along with her colleague Brian Fitzpatrick at George Mason University, Jessica co-founded and co-directs the Archive of Workplace Writing Experiences.
 Her creative writing has appeared in publications like The Best American Travel Writing, The Fourth Genre, Gulf Coast: A Journal of Literature and the Fine Arts, and The Rumpus, among many others, and she is a Pushcart Prize nominee.
 In her previous life, Jessica worked as a copywriter, editor, and communications manager.
-She enjoys obsessing about the tomatoes in her back yard, reading novels (this was a recent favorite), and circling the neighborhood on foot with her five-year-old daughter, critiquing and sometimes applauding the neighbors’ seasonal decorations.
+She enjoys obsessing about the tomatoes in her back yard, reading novels (this was a recent favorite), and circling the neighborhood on foot with her six-year-old daughter, critiquing and sometimes applauding the neighbors’ seasonal decorations.